 - Microlearning is for the modern employee: The fact is, that according to Gallup research, only approximately one-third of U.S. employees are engaged in their work, which is a terrible metric.
 But how can you increase employee buy-in to your training initiatives?
 One way is to leverage microlearning in your staff training to boost engagement and take advantage of the wealth of other benefits that microlearning has to offer.
 This approach could be in the form of a set of employee training tips in a microlearning format, or cross-training staff to cover different job roles when required – something that is a frequent need in small businesses.
 Leveraging the newest capabilities of a microlearning platform like customized learning delivery apps and video augmented with interactives and quizzing we are able to create a new, more engaging learning experience for the modern workforce.

 Small Business Training Software Tips

 One of the best tips for training new employees is to use the microlearning approach to improve consistency of training and engagement, make use of employee downtime, create highly accessible content, and increase consumption rates and training speed.
 With EdApp, users can access courses on a just-in-time basis on any device of their choosing, and study it at their convenience.
 The results are tracked by the EdApp LMS and with support for gamification and certificates, your learners will be truly engaged by the microlearning experience.

 It’s no coincidence that all of those key features are often found in Software as a Service (SaaS) platforms that offer employee training software solutions.

-Let’s look at the benefits of SaaS in a little more detail.
+Let’s look at the benefits of SaaS Learning Management Systems in a little more detail.

-Why an SaaS LMS is a great solution for SMEs
+Why a SaaS Training Software is a great solution for Small Business

 There are a number of reasons that a SaaS (cloud) based online training software solution makes sense: